“Europe’s most underrated big city, Budapest can be as challenging as it is enchanting.” – Rick Steves

 But for the sightseer, that means it takes longer to see the key sites, especially if (like me) you like to walk a city.
 Just something to consider when planning your Budapest itinerary.

 I visited the Hungarian National Museum, housed in a pompous Neo-Classical building, which is a good history primer for Budapest.
 But it was poorly organized and a bit of a yawn.

 The Hungarian National Gallery in Buda Castle was better, but still nothing to write home about.

 Budapest also seems to have a lot of non-art museums: the Chocolate Museum, the Pinball Museum, the House of Terror, and the Museum of Hungarian Folk Art.
 These types of museums just don’t call out to me, especially on a short city break.

 I’ve read that the Holocaust Memorial Center is excellent.
 But I didn’t have time to get there during my stay.

 9. Hungarian Food: Where Are the Veggies?

-I'm not really a meat and potatoes kind of girl.
-Fried dough, goulash, and sweet peppers aren't my jam.
-I'm not used to heavy food or "food babies" anymore.
+I’m not really a meat and potatoes kind of girl.
+Fried dough, goulash, and sweet peppers aren’t my jam.
+Hungarian “salads” consist largely of deep fried vegetables or cabbage and pickles.
+Ew.

 Budapest is not an ancient city by any stretch, especially for Europe.
 Most of its buildings date from the late 19th century.
 It’s more of a modern city with an eclectic mix of architecture, including Soviet era apartment complexes.

-12. The Ruin Bars Are Loud and Crowded
+11. The Ruin Bars Are Loud And Crowded

 Budapest is renowned for its unique pubs in the Jewish Quarter where you can “get ruined.”
 These are cool drinking places in abandoned and dilapidated pre-war buildings.
 They feature weird interiors with mismatched furniture, eclectic art, and fairy lights.